quantumlib/Cirq/cirq-web/cirq_web/README.md

 ### Handling HTML output from Python
 #### Viewing a visualization in a notebook setting
-We capitalize on IPython's `_repr_html_` magic method to help display visualiztions in the notebook.
+We capitalize on IPython's `_repr_html_` magic method to help display visualizations in the notebook.
 In the main class of your visualization, include a method like so:
 ```python
 from cirq_web import widget
 class MyWidget(widget.Widget):